|Term:||Fall, 2014 (August - December)|

 The first of these will be a fact exercise.
 Web materials will be provided for you, from which you will sort out facts, inferences, and opinions.
 You must work entirely on your own.
 More information about this exercise will be provided when the assignment is given.
 Do not send this as part of an e-mail, but instead attach this assignment (as an MS Word page in .doc [Word 1997 to 2003], docx [XML] or .rtf format) to an e-mail message.
 This assignment is due at 5:00 PM Pacific Time on the Friday of Week 5.
 Late papers will be docked one full letter grade per day (or portion thereof) late.

-In addition, the professor may substitute a writing assignment for discussion at points during the semester.
+In addition, the professor may substitute a writing assignment for discussion at times during the semester.

 The Final Project